 - How enforced.
-A trademark owner can bring: - a criminal action in case a third party forges or imitates a mark without authorisation or imports, sells or offers for sale products bearing forged or imitative marks.
-The penalties include fines from THB200.000 (about US\$5.948) to THB400.000 (about US\$11.897) and/or imprisonment of two to four years; - a tort action under the Civil and Commercial Code.
+A trade mark owner can bring: - a criminal action in a case where a third party forges or imitates a mark without authorisation or imports, sells or offers for sale products bearing forged or imitative marks.
+The penalties include fines from THB200,000 to THB400,000 and/or imprisonment of two to four years; - a tort action under the Civil and Commercial Code.